 This time it’s different, Tottenham have been pro-active throughout the summer to prepare for this eventuality even if we didn’t want to accept it would happen.
 Daniel Levy has worked tirelessly to sign quality players to strengthen Andre Villas-Boas’ team.
 Paulinho, Nacer Chadli, Roberto Soldado and Etienne Capoue have certainly made the team stronger and prevent Tottenham having to rely on one player.
 The arrival of Vlad Chiriches, Erik Lamela and Christian Eriksen provide AVB with further options especially in creativity.

-As Bale departs, he leaves many brillant memories of which we can never be deprived.
+As Bale departs, he leaves many brilliant memories of which we can never be deprived.
 He mightn’t have brought us any silverware but there’s a host of memorable games to remember – breath-taking goals and runs of dazzling, amazing brilliance since signing from Southampton in the summer of 2007.

 ‘Taxi for Maicon‘

 I only get to White Hart Lane for five or six games each season but I am fortunate to be able to say I was there on the night Bale terrorised Inter Milan and Maicon in the Champions League.
 What a night, what a performance from Gareth Bale – truly memorable and no-one who was at that game will ever forget the chants of “Taxi for Maicon” as they rang around the stadium.

 Last season had so many unforgettable moments – the late winner at Upton Park, the winner against Sunderland in what would become his last game for Spurs and many, many more.